lsyncd/lsyncd/manual/config/layer4/index.md

 **Caution**
 If you are upgrading from 2.0.x, please notice that `settings` became a function from a variable, so you **MUST** delete the equal sign '=' between `settings` and the `{`.

 Lsyncd will call ```xargs``` on the remote host to handle multiple tasks in a single connection.
-Xargs options can be specified by, just guessed it, the xargs parameter.
+Xargs options can be specified by the xargs parameter.

 <table>